-Meeting early registration is $80 for professionals who are NCAFS members, $100 for non-members, $55 for students & retirees.
-Workshop registration is $20 for NCAFS members, $25 for non-members.
-Please note the following reminders:
+Early registration is $75 for members, $95 for non-members, and $50 for students or retirees.
+Workshop registration is $20 for members, $25 for non-members and FREE for students.

 - You may join or renew your NCAFS membership as part of registration.
-If you would like to pay your dues separately, visit our online membership form here.
+Or, if you would like to pay your dues separately, visit our online membership form here.
 Both allow either electronic or mail-in submission & payment.

-- Deadline for early registration fees ended May 13, 2022.
-A late fee of $10 has been added to all registration costs on the registration & payment pages after this date.
+- Deadline for early registration fees ended Feb 6, 2023.
+A late fee of $10 has been added to all registration costs after this date.